cylixlee/loxcc/README.md

 2. An **AOT** language (with or without additional runtime), instead of JIT/Interpreted language, is what I've been seeking for.

 Thus, the LoxCC project is spawned.
 Similar to *older version of* [Go](https://go.dev/), there will be a C implementation of Lox C Runtime, which is compiled together with Lox programs.

+## Implemented Features
+Lox is a dynamically typed, GC managed language.
+However, making it AOT-compatible is not so easy than running it in VM.
+Currently, we support these features:

+- [x] Expressions
+- [x] Value types (numbers, booleans, nil)
+- [x] Strings
+- [x] String interning
+- [x] Global variables
+- [x] Local variables
+- [x] Control flow
+- [x] Functions and invocations
+- [ ] ~~Closure~~
+- [ ] Garbage Collection
+- [ ] Classes and instances
+- [ ] Methods and initializers
+- [ ] Superclasses

+All of which are the corresponding concepts from the [book](https://craftinginterpreters.com).

+> NOTE: In this version, closures will **NOT** be supported because of implementation difficulties.
+It may be added in future major or minor versions.

 ## Architecture